 Typically, directed consultation is conducted by an intervention specialist who has advanced graduate training in special education, school psychology, or a related discipline.
 But it may also involve a team of intervention trainers or support specialists who bring added expertise depending on the needs and circumstances of the school.
 The primary consideration focuses on helping schools to use their own resources and strengths while providing them with training and content that promotes their capacity to meet the needs of their students.
-Thus, the intervention specialist approaches the directed consultation process as a partnership with the school and the components of this model are designed to facilitate a dynamic, negotiated relationship in which there are continuous opportunities to adapt and tailor professional development and consultation to the needs of the stakeholders.
+Thus, the intervention specialist approaches the directed consultation process as a partnership with the school, and the components of this model are designed to facilitate a dynamic, negotiated relationship in which there are continuous opportunities to adapt and tailor professional development and consultation to the needs of the stakeholders.
 Consequently, while the goals and general aims (i.e., fostering all students' academic, behavioral, and social success) may be similar across schools, the actual professional development training and consultation may vary significantly from school to school.

-The directed consultation process involves four complementary components (see Figure 1): (1) data collection; (2) tailored general training; (3) ongoing training; and (4) implementation consultation (Farmer et al., 2013).
+The directed consultation process involves four complementary components: (a) data collection, (b) tailored general training, (c) ongoing training, and (d) implementation consultation (see Figure 1; Farmer et al., 2013).
 Directed consultation is a recursive process with each step informing subsequent steps.
-It is also a system of continuous improvement with the processes being repeated to foster refinement, adaptation, and integration of evidence-based, data driven strategies into the culture of school practices and the delivery of individualized services.
+It is also a system of continuous improvement with the processes being repeated to foster refinement, adaptation, and integration of evidence-based, data-driven strategies into the culture of school practices and the delivery of individualized services.